nehaljwani/team.exiv2.org/book/IMaEA.md

 3) Manufacturer's MakerNote handlers

 All the manufacturers use variations of the TIFF/IFD format in their makernote.
 The maker note is parsed by the TiffParser.
 The presentation and interpretation of the makenote is handled here.
 In particular the lens recognition and preview image handling is dealt with in this code.
-Lens Recognition is discussed in Chapter 4 of this book.
-Image Previews are discussed in Chapter 7 of this book.
+[4.
+Lens Recognition](#4).
+[6.
+Image Previews](#6)

 4) TagInfo